 High-quality, affordable child care and early childhood education remains out of reach for many families.
-In more than half of states in our country, the average annual cost of full-time, centerbased child care is more expensive than the average annual cost of in-state college tuition.
+In more than half of states in our country, the average annual cost of full-time, center-based child care is more expensive than the average annual cost of in-state college tuition.
 Half of Americans live in places with a shortage of licensed child care providers or slots, which particularly affects rural populations.
-While these workforce shortages have existed for years, these issues have only been exacerbated by the pandemic.
-According to the most recent data from the Bureau of Labor Statistics, the child care sector is still down approximately 60,000 jobs compared to pre-pandemic levels.
+While these workforce shortages have existed for years, these issues have only been exacerbated by the pandemic and its aftermath.
 Now is the time to increase the federal investment in early care and education and help all children achieve their full potential.

 We are grateful for your work to provide historic and bipartisan investments in child care in recent fiscal years.
-We were particularly pleased to see the large increase in CCDBG funding appropriated for Fiscal Year 2023.
-This 30 percent increase in CCDBG funding is enabling thousands more children to access high-quality, comprehensive services.
+We were particularly pleased to see the large increases in CCDBG and Head Start funding appropriated for Fiscal Year 2024.
 Yet, further investments are critical to fully address gaps in the affordability, availability, and quality of child care.
 The pandemic shined a light on how critical child care is to our economy and the financial stability of families, as well as the precarious state of our child care infrastructure due to chronic underinvestment.
 The Child Care Stabilization Grants provided in the American Rescue Plan Act (P.L.
-117-2) have helped child care centers remain open, maintain levels of services, and ultimately enable parents to continue working or return to work.
-However, as we approach the expiration of this funding, we must continue investing in our child care infrastructure and ensuring that families can access the services they need to thrive.
+117-2) helped child care centers remain open, maintain levels of services, and ultimately enable parents to continue working or return to work.
+However, as these funds have expired, we must continue investing in our child care infrastructure and ensuring that families can access the services they need to thrive.